Hacker News

 I did find your comment helpful and informative; just adding another angle here.

-2 hours ago by stellaathena
+4 years ago by stellaathena

 It's literally a couple people hanging out in a discord channel and doing this as a way to procrastinate their jobs.